0

 A puzzle of components, these parts are ready for treatment.
 One can see here how post-fabrication treatment is critical for the parts’ protection.

 Treated southern yellow pine at Culpeper Wood Preservers.
 The lighter colored center area of each 4x4 is the heartwood.
-Denser and no longer capable of capillary action it does not absorb the treatment, but for these same reasons is naturally resistant to decay.
+Denser and no longer capable of capillary action it does not absorb the treatment, but for these same reasons is naturally resi

 Material enters the pressure chamber and remains there for four hours.